ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ```

 ### Ferocious Mauling (level 2)
 As a bonus action while turned you may expend a hit die to make an additional
-attack against a creature, dealing half the damage rolled and grappling them.
+bite attack against a creature.
+On a hit, the target is clamped under your jaws
+and must make a strength saving throw against your save DC, becoming restrained
+on a failure.
+A creature restrained in this way may repeat the save at the end
+of their turn; You may only have one creature restrained in this way at a time.

 ### Surprise Attack (level 4)
-When you make an attack against a creature while you are hidden you may expend
+When you make an attack against a creature who was unaware of your presence and
-and roll a hit die, adding the result to the damage of the attack.
+hit, you deal additional damage equal to your shifter level.

 ### Rip and Tear (level 8)
-When you make two attacks against a creature and both hit you may expend 2 hit
+When you make two attacks against a creature on your turn and both hit you may
-die and make a contested althetics check against them, dealing an additional 10
-damage to them on a success.
-If this damage reduces a creature to or below 0
+force the target to make a strength saving throw against your save DC, on a
+failure the target takes 10 additional true damage.
+If this damage reduces the
-hitpoints you tear them apart and they die instantly.
+target to 0 hitpoints lower you tear them apart and they die instantly.